WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 - You might have guessed the name denotes the size of the integer.
 Your guess would be correct.

-- Integer(int) are whole numbers, and have following sizes and value ranges:
+- Integer(int) types are whole numbers, and have following sizes and value ranges:

 	- Short: size = 2 byte Value range = -32,768 to 32,767